 - Narrow networks require that you receive care only from a specific health system of doctors and hospitals.
 Make sure you do your research and choose a nationally recognized, high ranking health system.

 - Check to see that the health plan you want includes your preferred doctors and hospitals in network and make note of which plans these providers participate in.

 - If your ideal doctors don’t participate in the plan you’re considering, look for an alternative.
 Take the time to find an in-network doctor, transfer your medical records and get established with that doctor before you get sick or need care.
-Or if you don’t want to switch providers, explore other health insurance plan options.
+Or if you don’t want to switch providers, explore other health coverage plan options.

 Narrow networks can be an excellent tool for consumers who are looking to save money and may already receive care from one specific provider system.
 With a little preparation and research, you can determine if a narrow network is the right choice for you and your family.